The Construct Image

 - Home directory at

-- Oh My Zsh with autosuggestions plugin
+- Oh My Zsh sourced with

 How it’s built